 NYC to California

 Moving From NYC to California: Average Moving Costs*

 Route: NYC to L.A.

 *Based on estimates from PODS and MoveBuddha.
 Costs don’t include insurance or taxes.
 Prices will vary based on specific locations, dates, size of household to be moved, and available discounts.
 For a detailed quote on long-distance moves, call PODS at 877-350-7637.

 How comfortable you are with the cost of living in L.A. and San Francisco depends on what part of NYC you come from.
 Manhattanites should find San Francisco more affordable, while those from Queens will find it more expensive.
 L.A. should be a better deal for New Yorkers, no matter what part of the city you come from.
 In terms of lifestyle, be prepared to shift way down from the Big Apple’s frenetic speed to California’s decidedly slower pace.

 Well, that’s it.
-We hope this information has helped you get super stoked and super prepared for your move to California!
+We hope this information about how to move to California and other moving to California tips have helped you get super stoked and super prepared for your big move!